Toshiba flags hit of 'billions of dollars' on U.S. nuclear acquisition

 "Both the (CB&I legal) appeal and the independent auditor process are expected to be determined in 2017.
 CB&I will continue to defend its position vigorously in both processes," a CB&I spokeswoman said.

-CB&I received no upfront payment for the sale of the nuclear construction business, but stood to receive earnouts based on the progress of the completion of two U.S. projects by Stone & Webster: a nuclear power plant in Georgia for Southern Co and two reactors in South Carolina for SCANA Corp.
+CB&I received no upfront payment for the sale of the nuclear construction business, but stood to receive earnouts based on the progress of the completion of two U.S. projects by Stone & Webster: a nuclear power plant in Georgia for Southern Co (SO.N) and two reactors in South Carolina for SCANA Corp (SCG.N).

 CB&I and Westinghouse were consortium partners building those reactors prior to their deal for Stone & Webster, which was meant to resolve disagreements over each contractor's responsibilities over the projects.